utxostack/rgbpp-sdk/packages/btc/README.md

       value: 0, // normally the value is 0
     },
   ],
-  changeAddress: account.address, // optional, where to send the change
+  changeAddress: account.address, // optional, where to return the change
   feeRate: 1, // optional, default to 1 sat/vbyte
-  networkType,
   source,
 });